 At the AGM of the SFA on Tuesday 5 May, it was agreed that goal nets would be used in the semi-finals and final of the Scottish Cup.

 Queen's Park's final match of the season was the Glasgow Charity Cup Final against Celtic at Ibrox Park on Saturday 16 May 1896.
 The Spiders team at Ibrox was - K L Anderson; J Gillespie and H F Smith; J Allison, R McFarlane and D Stewart; T Crookston, T S Waddell, R S McColl, J Cameron and W A Lambie.
 The weather on the day was extremely warm and the pitch very hard.
 Celtic, with the benefit of a stiff breeze, took the lead in 10 minutes when Sandy McMahon fired home a tremendous shot.
 Queen's Park dominated the second half and equalised in 75 minutes when Willie Lambie beat two men before slotting the ball into the net.
 At the end of the 90 minutes, the score was one apiece and extra time was played.
 Queen's Park were badly handicapped in extra time when they lost Bob McFarlane to a head injury.
-Just at the end of the first 15 minute period, Allan Martin scored to win the match for Celtic.
+Just at the end of the first 15 minute period, Allan Martin scored to win the match for Celtic, with several Queen's players claiming that he had put the ball into the net with his hand.
 It was the fifth year in a row that the Parkhead side had lifted the trophy.

 Queen's Park's second eleven, the Strollers, finished off a fine season by beating Rangers 3-0 in the Glasgow Reserve Cup Final on Thursday 28 May.
 The Strollers had, of course, already won the Scottish Second Eleven Cup and finished in third place in the Scottish Reserve League.